-My father Kenneth Taylor was the Signals Officer in the 6th Battalion of Green Howards, in the Allied Expeditionary Force which landed in Normandy in northern France on D-Day, June 6, 1944.
+My father Kenneth Taylor was the Signals Officer in the 6th Battalion of Green Howards, which was part of the Allied Expeditionary Force that landed in Normandy in northern France on D-Day, June 6, 1944.
 The Battalion was in the initial early-morning assault on Gold Beach.

-Kenneth kept a (more or less) daily diary of his experiences as his unit advanced north-eastwards across France, through Belgium, and eventually reached Nijmegen in Holland on 24 September.
-The diary continues until 11 December, 1944.
+Kenneth kept a more or less daily diary of his experiences as his unit advanced north-eastwards across France, through Belgium, and eventually reached Nijmegen in Holland on 24 September.
+The diary continues until the 11th December, 1944.
 A copy has been given to the Green Howards Regimental Museum in Richmond, Yorkshire.
 Read it here »

 The Allied Expeditionary Force: D-Day to Nijmegen, June - December 1944